-Note 2:The LT8650S-1 is guaranteed over the full -40° C to 150°C operating junction temperature range.
+Note 2: The LT8650SE is guaranteed to meet performance specifications from 0°C to 125°C junction temperature.
+Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization, and correlation with statistical process controls.
+The LT8650SI is guaranteed over the full -40°C to 125°C operating junction temperature range.
 High junction temperatures degrade operating lifetimes.
-Operating lifetime is derated at junction temperatures greater than 125°C. The junction temperature (T_J , in °C) is calculated from
+The LT8650SJ is guaranteed over the full -40°C to 150°C operating junction temperature range.
+Operating lifetime is derated at junction temperatures greater than 125°C. The junction temperature (T_J , in °C) is calculated from the ambient temperature (T_A in °C) and power dissipation (P_D , in Watts) according to the formula: